CurrencyShares Australian Dollar Trust

 A medium-term uptrend had started on October 8, 2018 at 70.33 and reached 73.41 on November 16, 2018.
 FXA gained -3.08 points, or -4.38%, in 5 weeks.
 The price is now at the 12.99% retracement level.

 Weekly Technical Indicators: [See FXA weekly technical indicators chart]

-The weekly MACD line is below its signal line since March 2, 2018.
-This is an indication that the medium-term trend is down.
-The distance between MACD and the signal line is low, but getting bigger.
-It indicates that the current medium-term downtrend is getting stronger.
+The weekly MACD line is above its signal line since November 2, 2018.
+This is an indication that the medium-term trend is up.
 Use the following link to access a MACD help.

 Short-term trend: [See FXA short-term trend chart]

 A short-term uptrend had started on November 27, 2018 at 72.08 and reached 73.40 on November 29, 2018.
 FXA gained -1.32 points, or -1.83%, in 2 days.
 The price is now at the 29.55% retracement level.